Brainicism/KMQ_Discord/README.md

 # Commands
 ## General Commands
 - `,play`: Begin a game of KMQ.
 The bot will play a random song based on the currently chosen filters.
 Users are able to guess the name of the song by typing it in the chat.
 You will receive a point if you are the first correct guesser
-- `,stop`: Stop the current round of KMQ.
-The bot will leave the call and cease to play any new songs.
 - `,end`: Stop the current game of KMQ.
 The bot will display the winner of the game.
 - `,skip`: Starts a vote to skip the current playing song.
 Based on majority rule.
 - `,options`: Shows the current game options, which filter the songs that will be played